Preparing for the World Beyond Walden

 In grades 5–8 teachers and students use technological tools such as individual Apple laptops.
 Teaching and learning are highly interactive, with students working on group projects, giving presentations, and receiving guidance and feedback from teachers.

 Walden’s teachers prepare learners to think critically about new challenges, collaborate effectively, and devise creative solutions.
 More than teaching content, teachers emphasize the processes that lead to mastery of content, such as information-gathering, analysis, and communication.

 As in the younger grades, teachers are always assessing where individual students are and adjusting activities and instruction as needed.
 Teachers knowing and caring about students gives the learners a solid foundation not just academically, but socially and emotionally as well.

 Students in the middle school continue to learn technology, Lifeskills, art, physical education, and music.
-In addition to these, students in the middle school participate in mini-courses where they learn robotics and participate in the production of a play.
+In addition to these, students in the middle school participate in mini-courses where they learn tennis and participate in the production of a play.